Upload your first SBOM

 1. Click Add SBOM > Upload SBOM.

-2. If you are uploading a compressed SPDX SBOM file, .
+2. If you are uploading a compressed SPDX SBOM file, follow these steps.

 Where did my Add SBOM button go?